panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.md

 The codes are tested in MATLAB 2015b (64bit) under ubuntu 14.04 LTS 64bit version with an Intel Core i7-4790 CPU and 6 GB RAM.

 1. Unpack the package.
-2. Add the folder [code](./code) to your Matlab path.
-3. Run "main_uniform.m".
+2. Run "main_uniform.m".

-User-specified parameter:
+User-specified parameters:
 ----------------
 ### There are a few parameters that need to be specified by users.

-'needsys'    :   1 for synthetic testing data.
+* 'needsys'    :   1 for synthetic testing data.
 Blurred the image with a given kernel.
-'motion'     :   1 for linear kernal.
+* 'motion'     :   1 for linear kernal.
-'fast'       :   1 for fast processing strategy without coarse-to-fine.
+* 'fast'       :   1 for fast processing strategy without coarse-to-fine.
 'kernel_size':   The size of blur kernel.
 'auto_size'  :   The scale for autocorrelation.
 'iter_num'   :   Iteration number.